karlscholz/AutoSys-TurtlebotRos2/docs/foxy_pc.md

     ros2 topic echo /cmd_vel

 Check if the messages are recieved by the Pi.
+If it's not working, a common cause is that the firewall is enabled.
+Disable the firewall on both devices by running

+    sudo ufw disable